 Numerous jurisdictions have brought in–or are planning–ESG legislation requiring companies to demonstrate that they are carrying out due diligence on the records of suppliers, agents, and joint venture partners.
 For example:

 Another important development is the EU Sustainable Finance Disclosure Regulation, which has been introduced to improve transparency around sustainable investment products.
 It requires asset managers across EU member states to disclose whether they have considered ESG factors in their company’s portfolio and their own funds.

 MORE: How financial services can keep up with ESG regulations

 Failure to properly consider and manage ESG risks poses a reputational risk to companies.
 Activist investors are moving money away from firms with poor records, while consumer campaigns boycott products with unethical sourcing in their supply chains.
 ESG failures put companies and their third parties in the spotlight with negative press and social media commentary, leading to a loss of consumer confidence and revenue.

 Companies that demonstrate a positive ESG commitment are also enjoying more sustainable profits setting them up for long-term success.
-Customers, investors and employees increasingly want to buy from, invest in and work for firms that can demonstrate a positive ESG impact.
-Increasingly, businesses are recognising the concept of a "double bottom line"–that their performance should be measured in terms of positive social impact as well as profit.
+Customers, investors, and employees increasingly want to buy from, invest in, and work for firms that can demonstrate a positive ESG impact.
+Increasingly, businesses are recognizing the concept of a "double bottom line"–that their performance should be measured in terms of positive social impact as well as profit.

 It is undeniably important for companies to monitor for ESG, but it is not a straightforward task.
 Challenges include: